A Message from the Board

 CCEA Plus has partnered with the CDE to implement the Model Continuation High School Recognition Program since 1990.
 The Continuation High School Model Recognition Program seeks to highlight continuation high schools that are innovating how they offer educational programing to students that are in danger of dropping out or failing out of high school.
 There are over 400 continuation high schools across the state and only 100 schools to date hold the distinction of Model Continuation High School.

 The changes over the last few years have compounded the difficult work required of continuation schools, yet a school does not have to do this alone.
 Becoming a Model Continuation School allows your school to share best practices and opens up networks that can bring continuation schools together to increase outcomes of their students.
 If you do not think your school is ready to submit, consider volunteering to be a reader.
 Being a reader is another great way to learn about the Model Continuation School Application Process and certifies the reader to conduct Model Continuation High School visits.
 The school representative that participates will become acquainted with every step of the process.
-You can get more information about this opportunity using this link or by reaching out to us on our Facebook page.
+You can get more information about this opportunity through our website, using the link below or by reaching out to us on our Facebook page.
 CCEA Plus is excited to partner with you as we move forward together.

 Recent News & Resources